 Ah, the deepfake.
-That technology that makes you say: "Eh, wasn't that really her in the video?".
-We have been following the trend for a long time and the latest "purchase" is Jamie Yeo.
-Singaporean actress, model and former radio DJ, Jamie decided to ride the wave and closed a (lucrative) deal to be virtually cloned.
+That technology that makes you say: "Well, wasn't that really her in the video?".
+We have been following the trend for a long time and the latest “purchase” is Jamie Yeo.
+Actress, model and former radio DJ from Singapore, Jamie decided to ride the wave and closed a (profitable) deal to be virtually cloned.

 It doesn't remind you of the episode of the latest Black Mirror with Salma Hayek (I won't spoil it for you)?
-In the new Charlie Brooker series, the Mexican actress plays a fictional version of herself, after having given her image to a production company.
-And things don't quite go as planned.
+In Charlie Brooker's new series, the Mexican actress plays a fictional version of herself, after selling her image to a production company.
+And things don't go exactly as planned.
 Well, but that's fiction, right?
 RIGHT?

 Clone to believe